 What Makes It Affordable: Maine is off the path for most RVers, making it an excellent option away from destinations where more people congregate.
 Consequently, this also makes it a cheap place for RV travel.
 You’ll still want to make your campground reservations in advance.

-Pro Tip: While taking advantage of cheap RVing in Acadia, make sure to do these 7 Best Hikes in Acadia National Park With the Biggest Payoffs.
+Pro Tip: While visiting Maine’s coastline, take on these 7 Best Hikes in Acadia National Park With the Biggest Payoffs.

 2. St. Augustine, Florida